-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 Senator Lincoln, thank you very much for joining us.

-I think if people look at my record, that, quite frankly, I have stood up to some of the biggest special interests.
-Wall Street certainly doesnt like me.
+LINCOLN: I think if people look at my record, that, quite frankly, I have stood up to some of the biggest special interests.
+Wall Street certainly doesn't like me.
 I've stood up to the health insurance industry in the health care bill that I supported and helped to write out of the Senate Finance Committee.

-What do you say to those voters?
+MONTAGNE: What do you say to those voters?

 MONTAGNE: Senator Blanche Lincoln of Arkansas, thank you very for joining us.

-Sen. LINCOLN: You bet, great to be with you.
+LINCOLN: You bet, great to be with you.

 MONTAGNE: This is MORNING EDITION from NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.